Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +3500

-- The Musketeers' national championship odds have jumped from +8000 at the start of the season to +3500, the 64th-biggest change among all teams.
+- The Musketeers have experienced the 64th-biggest change in terms of their national championship odds, improving from +8000 at the beginning of the season to +3500.

 - The implied probability of Xavier winning the national championship, based on its +3500 moneyline odds, is 2.8%.